 Mary is the Director of The Brownsville Partnership, an initiative of Community Solutions.
 The Brownsville Partnership works with partners to help residents and community leaders address employment, safety, and neighborhood conditions.
 Mary has over 15 years of leader development, project management, community engagement and public speaking experience.
 An Information Technology professional by training, Mary began her career as a communications officer in the United States Army.
 She honed her IT and leadership expertise in a variety of military units throughout the world including: South Korea, Okinawa, Japan, Iraq, and Kuwait.
 Among her significant positions, Mary served as the Senior Communications leader for multiple combat units while deployed in Iraq and is a proud Combat Veteran.
 She most recently served as a Senior IT Project and Program Manager for the US Department of Housing and Urban Development where she led the vast Information Technology initiatives, changing the way the Federal Housing Administration addressed many predatory lending practices.
 Mary earned a Bachelor of Science from the United States Military Academy at West Point, a Master of Business Administration (MBA) from the New York Institute of Technology, and is currently pursuing a Master’s degree in Public Administration from Villanova University.

-Alyson (Aly) Ainscough is an Improvement Advisor on the Zero: 2016 team, working directly with communities to build and improve systems to end homelessness.
+Alyson (Aly) Ainscough is an Improvement Advisor on the Built for Zero team, working directly with communities to build and improve systems to end homelessness.
 Aly began her work with the homeless population in 2000 when she was hired as a bachelor’s level intern at a nonprofit emergency shelter and provider of permanent supportive housing in Salt Lake City.
 Throughout the past 15 years Aly has worked in a variety of areas in the nonprofit sector, including serving as the lead for Salt Lake County’s 100,000 Homes Registry Week, as the lead for developing the Salt Lake County CoC’s Coordinated Access plan, and most recently as a director of several supportive services programs for formerly chronically homeless individuals.
 Aly’s passion resides in program development, community partnership, and the development of public policy to end homelessness and improve the lives of disenfranchised populations.
 Aly obtained a Masters of Counseling from Westminster College in 2010 and is licensed by the state of Utah as a Clinical Mental Health Counselor.
 She earned her Masters of Public Administration from the University of Utah in the fall of 2015.